Wiredcraft/test-devops/README.md

 - Terraform

 #### Task description
-You need to spawn an infrastructure for new company service from Task 2.
+You need to spawn an infrastructure for new company project from Task 2.
 Please create a Terraform project with cloud provider of your choice.

+NOTE: finishing task 2 is **not** required for this task

 ### Task 4.
 Docker and a bit of Dev
 #### Task description